The following information has been provided by the Apprenticeship Guide.

 It’s important to note here that these pay rates and holiday entitlements are minimums only.
 Employers will often set their salaries on offer at higher rates, depending on company policy, in order to make their apprenticeships competitive.
 Many will also differ on their date of payment, with some having monthly wage structures and others preferring to pay their staff weekly.
 Many employers also offer additional benefits, such as gym memberships, private healthcare and travel loans.
 The current minimum age for a workplace pension is 22, however, check with the employer when you apply, as they may offer a pension to all of their employees.

-Please see below some useful resources from 2019 below.
+Please see some useful resources from 2019 below.
 These can be found along with more information at Amazing Apprenticeships